marcantonyw/agoraphobia/src/content/agoraphobia.md

 Here's why I think this is a good place to start:

-**Your mind is on the goal, not on anxiety.** With fear ladders and exposure hierarchies, the thing you're actually doing is kind of a side note, the main focus is the level of anxiety you expect to experience there.
+1. **Your mind is on the goal, not on anxiety.** With fear ladders and exposure hierarchies, the thing you're actually doing is kind of a side note, the main focus is the level of anxiety you expect to experience there.
 If a level 4 exposure is dinner with a friend, the dinner itself is almost an afterthought, it's still all about feelings.

-With the calendar exercise, it's the other way around.
+With the calendar exercise it's the other way around.
 The main focus is the thing you're doing, the anxiety/limitation is a side note.

-**You get quality of life improvements without needing to progress.** Spending time deliberately is just good to do, for everyone.
+2. **You get quality of life improvements without needing to progress.** Spending time deliberately is just good to do, for everyone.
 You end up living a more balanced life and spend time doing things based on values and goals, not feelings.

-**It changes how you make plans in an important way.** If you have nothing scheduled, you're just gonna do what you feel like doing.
-What else could it be?
-And consulting how you feel before deciding what to do is not a good habit, especially for a recovering agoraphobe.
+3. **It changes how you make plans in an important way.** If you have nothing scheduled, you're just gonna do what you feel like doing in the moment.
+Consulting how you feel before deciding what to do is not a good habit, especially for a recovering agoraphobe.
 We're going for values based actions, not feelings based actions.

+I'm gonna expand on the third point a bit, because it's **really** important.  **Agoraphobia recovery is in your behavior, not in your feelings**.
+What you do should be based on your values & your goals, not on your feelings.
+Feelings are fickle and not that important.
+One of the key mindset shifts we're going for is to take feelings more lightly.
+They should be a much smaller part of your overall life than they are now. **Feelings are important**, but if you're agoraphobic, you definitely need to place less importance on them.
+Some people need to be more in touch with their feelings - that's not you right now.

+This is your task right now.
+Don't worry about exposures, just go have a nice week.

+> ***"I can't think of anything I wanna do.
+My entire day is empty, I don't know how to fill it.
+I've been like this so long, I have nothing to do.
+I just wake up, try to get through the day, and kill time before I can go to bed again.
+How do you even know where to start?"***

+I get that.
+This is gonna be individual, you need to spend some time thinking about your values and goals.
+There are plenty of online resources to help with this.
+I'll link some resources here if I come across em, but for now, I'll leave that to you.
+ChatGPT is pretty good at this.

+There are some universals that I think apply to everyone.
+If you don't know what to do, create a timeblock for each of these categories:
+ - Exercise
+ - Socialize
+ - Get outside
+ - Create something
+ - Get good at something
+ - Take an interest seriously
+ - Take good care of yourself and your stuff

+That takes a lot more time than you think.

+I personally like having a very regular routine.
+This is based on a lot of experimentation and is always changing, but this has been stable for a bit - because it works very well for me.

+7am - 8am: Wake up, shower, tidy up a bit, get moving, head to a cafe.

+8am-11am: Cafe focus block.
+This is when I do creative stuff or work projects.
+It's currently 9:45 AM on a friday, I'm writing this from the outside section of a cafe.

+11am-noon: errands and eat.

+noon-2pm: Second work block on weekdays.

+2pm-330pm: work out.
+Lift or run.

+330pm-430pm: eat & finish up work.

+430pm-730pm: get out of my head.
+Surf with some friends if there are waves, go for a walk, do some DIY around the house.
+Maybe grab happy hour with a friend.

+730pm-830pm: Dinner time

+830pm-10pm: unwind, do whatever I want.

+10pm-midnight: free time until I'm sleepy.

+I stick pretty closely to this unless life gets in the way.
+Which is totally fine, this is just a structure I like, it's not something I need to stick to in order to feel ok.

+# Ok, stop reading this.
+Go enjoy your week, check back in next Sunday.